 We got 2 Scooties for Rs.800/- at Port Blair for the same-day return.
 Usually, the shop proprietor provides Scooty/Motorbike from opening till closing time.
 That equates to about 9-10hrs, and we had half the time left.

 We initiated the journey of 25kms one-way accompanied by google maps.
 Although, I have pre-downloaded maps if the internet doesn’t work.
 Yet, Airtel is impressive.
 A suitable Network was a luxury in Andamans till the past few years.
-Yet presently, when you visit, several hotels will not provide you with Wifi.
+Yet presently, several hotels will not provide you Wi-Fi when you visit.

 The fuel station was nearby too.
 I was surprised to see the petrol prices in Port Blair.
 It was about Rs.74-Rs.76.
 Both the Scooty seemed ideal to cover the long route of the Chidiya Tapu.

 Andaman continues to be stringent in following the COVID guidelines, so wearing a mask becomes a topmost priority every time you step out of the home.